cpmech/gosl/opt/README.md

 # Gosl. opt.
-Solvers for optimisation problems
+Solvers for optimization problems

 [![Go Reference](https://pkg.go.dev/badge/github.com/cpmech/gosl/opt.svg)](https://pkg.go.dev/github.com/cpmech/gosl/opt)

-This package provides routines to solve optimisation problems.
+This package provides routines to solve optimization problems.
 The methods Conjugate Gradients `ConjGrad`, Powell's method `Powell` and Gradient Descent `GradDesc` can be used to solve unconstrained nonlinear problems.
 Linear programming problems can be solved with the Interior-Point Method for linear problems `LinIpm`.